weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2021.
+11] [noisylabels.com](http://www.noisylabels.com/) is online!
+We collected and published re-annotated versions of the CIFAR-10 and CIFAR-100 data which contains real-world human annotation errors.
+We show how these noise patterns deviate from the classically assumed ones and what the new challenges are.
+We hope these datasets will facilitate the benchmarking and development of weakly supervised learning solutions..

+[2021.
 11] I will give a short talk in the [Weakly Supervised Learning (WSL) workshop](https://wsl-workshop.github.io/acml21.html) at ACML2021.

 [2021.
 02] One paper accepted to AISTATS 2021.